rayyan35p/tp/docs/UserGuide.md

 ![help window](images/HelpWindow.png)

-and at the bottom of the window is a link to our user guide.
+and at the bottom of the window, is a link to our user guide.

 ![ug_link](images/HelpWindowUgLink.png)

 #### CLI Help
-Alternatively, quickly enter a `help` command into TaskHub to display the same help window without having to click on help.
+Alternatively, enter a `help` command into TaskHub to quickly display the same help window without having to click on help.

 Format: `help`